Gigi Hadid poses in bright colored Missoni FW18 collection

 Key takeaways

-• To realise the potential of consumer data, Heuritech analyses social media through a combination of artificial intelligence and human expertise to provide data-backed trend forecasts.
+• To realize the potential of consumer data, Heuritech analyses social media through a combination of artificial intelligence and human expertise to provide data-backed trend forecasts.

 • Our social media based consumer analysis includes segmentation, geography, seasonality, visibility, and more for brands looking to use trend forecasting to create better collections.